Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 DatasetInfo(description='', citation='', homepage='', license='', features={'text': Value(dtype='string', id=None), 'label': ClassLabel(names=['❤', '😍', '😂', '💕', '🔥', '😊', '😎', '✨', '💙', '😘', '📷', '🇺🇸', '☀', '💜', '😉', '💯', '😁', '🎄', '📸', '😜'], id=None)}, post_processed=None, supervised_keys=None, task_templates=None, builder_name='parquet', dataset_name='tweet_eval', config_name='emoji', version=0.0.0, splits={'train': SplitInfo(name='train', num_bytes=3808792, num_examples=45000, shard_lengths=None, dataset_name='tweet_eval'), 'test': SplitInfo(name='test', num_bytes=4262151, num_examples=50000, shard_lengths=None, dataset_name='tweet_eval'), 'validation': SplitInfo(name='validation', num_bytes=396704, num_examples=5000, shard_lengths=None, dataset_name='tweet_eval')}, download_checksums={'hf://datasets/tweet_eval@b3a375baf0f409c77e6bc7aa35102b7b3534f8be/emoji/train-00000-of-00001.parquet': {'num_bytes': 2609973, 'checksum': None}, 'hf://datasets/tweet_eval@b3a375baf0f409c77e6bc7aa35102b7b3534f8be/emoji/test-00000-of-00001.parquet': {'num_bytes': 3047341, 'checksum': None}, 'hf://datasets/tweet_eval@b3a375baf0f409c77e6bc7aa35102b7b3534f8be/emoji/validation-00000-of-00001.parquet': {'num_bytes': 281994, 'checksum': None}}, download_size=5939308, post_processing_size=None, dataset_size=8467647, size_in_bytes=14406955)

-Let's take a look at the classes
+Let's see the classes

 print(dataset["train"].info.features["label"].names)